solid/webid-profile/notes/pre-final-draft.md

 ## 7. Inbox - ldp:inbox

-**Note** : A Solid inbox is a Solid-specific messaging system that is similar to but not the same as an email inbox.
+A Solid inbox is a Solid-specific messaging system that is similar to but not the same as an email inbox.

 An app wanting to read or write mail in a WebID owner's Solid inbox SHOULD look